particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Particle: Compile application (local)

 This option compiles your user firmware using the local compiler toolchain.
 It will create a firmware binary, but does not flash to the device.
+You may want to use this option to create a binary to upload as product firmware.

 When you first install a new compiler version, you should use the **Particle: Flash application & DeviceOS (local)** option at least once to make sure your device has the correct Device OS version installed.

 The device type and Device OS version are selected using **Particle: Install Local Compiler**.

+The resulting binary will be in the target directory.
+For example, if you are building the project **MyProject** for boron version 1.5.2, the resulting binary will be **target/1.5.2/boron/MyProject.bin**.

 ### Particle: Compile application & DeviceOS (local)